2021 NFL Playoffs scores, bracket for Super Bowl LV

 The 2021 NFL Playoffs are underway and Super Bowl 55 is right around the corner!
-Here are the final scores, results and updated bracket for the conference championship round weekend.
+Here are the final scores, results and updated bracket for every game through conference championship round weekend.
 Check out the full 2021 NFL playoff schedule here.

 2021 Super Bowl Schedule